FX (TV channel): 2002–2007: Emergence in Original Programming

-2008–2018: Subsequent times
+2008–2018: Subsequent Times

-In 2008, the channel launched a new branding campaign built around the theme "There Is No Box."
+In 2008, FX launched a new branding campaign built around the theme "There Is No Box."
 It alluded to the phrase "thinking outside the box" and referred to how the channel's programming goes beyond "the box" concept.
-In addition, this was a pun related to the channel's creating original shows to compete against premium channels such as HBO.
-The channel's logo was updated on December 18, 2007, retaining only the FX wordmark while removing the klieg light logo box that had been placed to its left since the 1997 rebrand.
-The new branding included an advertising campaign featuring a post-game ad for the channel during Fox's coverage of Super Bowl XLII.
+In addition, this was a pun related to FX's creating original shows to compete against premium channels such as HBO.
+FX's logo was updated on December 18, 2007, retaining only the FX wordmark while removing searchlights placed to its left since the 1997 rebrand.
+The new branding included an advertising campaign featuring a post-game ad for FX during Fox's coverage of Super Bowl XLII.
 The promo used the James Morrison song "You Give Me Something".

-During 2008, competition with other pay-TV channels increased.
+During 2008, competition with other pay-television channels increased.
 This was evident in the second season ratings for series Dirt and The Riches, whose ratings decreased significantly from their freshman seasons.
 During some weeks, viewership for both shows barely exceeded 1 million.
 Both shows were cancelled in 2008; acquired shows Dharma and Greg, Buffy the Vampire Slayer, Married... with Children and Fear Factor were also removed from the schedule.

 On September 3, 2008, FX debuted Sons of Anarchy, a drama series created by Kurt Sutter (who previously served as executive producer of The Shield) about a fictional outlaw motorcycle club devoted to protecting their sheltered California town from corporate developers and drug dealers; its September premiere coincided with that of The Shield's final season.
 Sons of Anarchy became a critical and commercial success, having aired for seven seasons as of 2014.
 In 2010, the series attracted an average of 4.9 million viewers per week, making it FX's highest rated series to date.
 Other new shows that premiered in 2008 included the Kenny Hotz comedy Testees, which debuted in October 2008 and was cancelled after its first season.
 In August 2008, FX relaunched its website, adding streaming of full episodes of its original shows.
 In 2009, reruns of the former ABC sitcom Spin City were removed from the schedule (though it was restored early the following year).

 In July 2009, FX ordered three new comedy pilots: Archer, an animated series featuring a spy agency, which premiered on January 14, 2010; The League, with a group of friends who are part of a fantasy football league; and Louie, a sitcom starring stand-up comedian and writer Louis C.K., which "blend[s] stand-up material with ... 'extended vignettes' depicting moments from [the comedian's] offstage experiences."
 The following year, FX debuted Wilfred, a comedy series starring Elijah Wood.
 It is based on the Australian series Wilfred.